Miami & West Palm Beach

 Afternoon thunderstorms June through September are not just uncomfortable

 they often shut down courses for safety.
-Morning rounds only during summer; expect to finish 18 holes before 2pm.
+Morning rounds only during summer; Expect to finish 18 holes before 2pm.

 6. 6